 (please read Heb.
 8:13 thru 9:28 now) (Eph.
 2:8-9 & Heb.
 10:10-22 esp.
 V.16 then Acts 2:38) The new spiritual grace covenant is almost complete.

 Filled with new certainty, new determination and new purpose the eleven turn away into their tomorrows.
 The fortieth Day: (Luke 24:49) They walk silently toward Jerusalem, each with his own thoughts; "until ye be endued with power from high?"
 Their sandals kick up small clouds of dust.
 They know some momentous thing is going to happen.
 Jesus said it will, so it will.
 (Rom.
-10:1-13) They didn't know it yet (Eph.
+10:1-13) They did not know it yet (Eph.
 3:1-6 esp.
-V.4 keyword: mystery) but the mystery (the veiled part) of God's covenant with Abraham, the dispensation of the grace of God, was about to be revealed on the tenth tomorrow.
+V.4 keyword: mystery) but the mystery (the veiled part) of God's covenant with Abraham, (2Cor.
+3:14-16 keyword: veil) the dispensation of the grace of God, was about to be revealed on the tenth tomorrow.

 THEY WILL NEVER DOUBT JESUS AGAIN, too much had happened for them to ever doubt, even if they must die because of their preaching and teaching, they will not doubt!
-Ten tomorrows until the fiftieth day: They don’t know it yet but it will be a day like no other day before or since; this coming fiftieth day; (Acts 1:1 thru 2:41) the Day of Pentecost; there in the upper room.
+Ten tomorrows until the fiftieth day: They do not know it yet but it will be a day like no other day before or since; this coming fiftieth day; (Acts 1:1 thru 2:41) the Day of Pentecost; (fiftieth) (eight paragraphs above) there in the upper room (John 14:23 keywords: we will come unto him and make our abode with him) where they will receive their intimate, individual, personal connection to God/Jesus.